 The BPI Certification Scheme states that organic fluorinated chemicals, such as per- and polyfluorinated substances (PFAS), cannot be present in formulas for BPI Certified items.
 BPI's rules for fluorinated chemicals require:

-BPI's new standard for fluorinated chemicals went into effect on January 1, 2020.
-Products may no longer be claimed as BPI Certified, whether on the product itself, or on a product's packaging or marketing materials, unless it meets all conditions of the rule, including no intentionally added fluorinated chemicals (as demonstrated in Safety Data Sheets) and a test report showing less than 100 ppm total fluorine.
+BPI's standard for fluorinated chemicals went into effect on January 1, 2020.
+Products may no longer be claimed as BPI-Certified, whether on the product itself, or on a product's packaging or marketing materials, unless they meet all conditions of the rule, including no intentionally added fluorinated chemicals (as demonstrated in Safety Data Sheets) and a test report showing less than 100 ppm total fluorine.

 These rules were announced at the end of 2017.
 All BPI member companies were notified to reduce upstream and downstream inventory of non-compliant products, packaging, and marketing materials to comply with the December 31, 2019 deadline.

-BPI continues to engage with composters, state regulators an others on the topic of fluorinated chemicals in compostable products, and is available as a resource on this topic.
+BPI continues to engage with composters, state regulators and others on the topic of fluorinated chemicals in compostable products, and is available as a resource on this topic.